opensafely/documentation/docs/getting-started.md

 You've successfully run the code in your study, but at the moment it just creates an empty output file.
 Now we'll add some code to do something slightly more interesting.

+### Install a code editor

 In order to write code in the OpenSAFELY framework, a code editor will make your life much easier.
 The steps here use Visual Studio Code, which is free of charge and available for Windows, macOS and Linux.
-If you are already comfortable using another editor, that will also be suitable.
+(If you are already comfortable using another code editor, that will be suitable.)

 === "Web browser (online)"

-    Gitpod's workspaces use Visual Studio Code as the default editor.
+    When you open a Gitpod workspace, Visual Studio Code is ready to use as the default editor.

 === "Windows (local)"